-Agencies face a specific AEO challenge that freelancers and in-house teams do not: the work has to be repeatable across multiple clients, the outputs have to be client-ready without extra formatting, and the reporting has to connect structural improvements to performance data that clients understand.
-AEO that works inside an agency is not a one-off audit — it is a production workflow.
+AEO reporting for agencies requires a different approach than one-off audits.
+The work has to be repeatable across multiple clients, the outputs have to be client-ready without extra formatting, and the reporting has to connect structural improvements to performance data that clients understand.
+This guide covers the agency AEO production cycle, the deliverables to produce, and how to structure reporting that demonstrates value.

 Why agencies need a structured AEO workflow